dojeon-ai/STRAP/README.md

 # A Spatio-Temporal Framework for Real Estate Appraisal

-This repository is a official PyTorch implementation of the paper
+This repository is an official PyTorch implementation of the paper

 STRAP: A Spatio-Temporal Framework for Real Estate Apprisal., Lee et al., CIKM 2023 (Short).